Pseudo-Stereo Inputs: A Solution to the Occlusion Challenge in Self-Supervised Stereo Matching: Method

 \subsubsection{Overfitting Problems}

 Incorporating occlusion estimation into the pseudo-stereo inputs strategy further enhances performance.
+Nevertheless, extended long-term training stability tests have revealed the overfitting problem, manifested as a gradual decline in accuracy after reaching a peak.
+Critically, self-supervised training, by its nature, operates without labeled data and thus lacks a validation set.
+Consequently, early stopping cannot be relied upon to prevent overfitting; instead, the network must be guaranteed to converge stably.

-Nevertheless, extended long-term training stability tests have revealed the overfitting problem.
-Further analysis of the experimental images reveals that this issue stems from the network's ability to distinguish between real and pseudo images in the later stages of training.
+We identify the root cause of this overfitting as the network's ability to distinguish between real and pseudo images in the later stages of training.
 Specifically, in current strategies, the use of real or pseudo image pairs directly determines the location of occlusions.
 This enables the network to classify inputs by detecting whether they are pseudo images, thereby converging different results for each input type.
 This renders the network no longer ``consistently have a probability to capture information from both sides of the occluders'' as expected.

 These observations suggest that the generated pseudo-images contain sufficient features for the network to distinguish them.
 Based on this inference, we initially attempted to generate more indistinguishable images to prevent the network from classifying the inputs.
-When generating images using the rendering method described in Section \ref{sub:gen}, notable features include small-scale voids at occluded areas and large-scale missing areas along the right edge, as shown in Figure \ref{fig:rendering}.
+When generating images using the rendering method described in \cref{sub:gen}, notable features include small-scale voids at occluded areas and large-scale missing areas along the right edge, as shown in \cref{fig:rendering}.
 For small-scale voids, we fill them using the average value of adjacent non-void pixels.
 For the missing parts at the right edge, we adopt a wider generation strategy to produce images that are wider than the inputs.
 This ensures that the resulting cropped images no longer suffer from large-scale missing regions at their edges.
 It is evident that the generated images now possess a higher degree of realism.
 Under this strategy, experiments demonstrate an improvement in overfitting issues; however, they have not been completely eradicated.
 This implies that the network is still able to extract subtle features for differentiation.